the city is the grave of Qutham ibn al-' Abbas, who

 (left/centre) Chadi Moulk Aka Mausoleum and (right) Chirin Bika Ata Mausoleum: details of the decoration

-View of the central part of the necropolis
+View of the central part of the necropolis (also in the image used as background for this page)

-The mausoleums were built on both sides of a very narrow passage which actually did not allow the viewer to properly observe their design and decoration.
+The mausoleums were built on both sides of a passage which actually did not allow the viewer to properly observe their design and decoration.
 In the central part of the necropolis some buildings have fallen, thus allowing a better view of the remaining mausoleums.
-Strangely enough, considering the large use of inscriptions as a decorative pattern, the names of the people buried in these mausoleums are unknown.
+Strangely enough, considering the large use of inscriptions as a decorative pattern, the names of the people buried in most mausoleums are unknown.

 Alim Nasafi Mausoleum (1385)